npg70/galbreath-old/people/galbreath-robert-1778.md

 The date of entry at the Port of Baltimore has not been confirmed since:
 * Baltimore did not keep records of immigration until much later
 * Earlier commercial records are indexed by boat name, not date.
+And these records on not online.

 Children of Robert and Katharine (Harvie) Galbreath, baptized in Campbeltown except the last two:[^children]